-Abhayagiri was a Buddhist complex located within the city of Anuradhapura and was occupied by many thousands of monks.
-The monastery is believed to be a major seat of learning and large number scholarly monks liven in the temple.
+Abhayagiri was a Buddhist temple complex located within the city of Anuradhapura and visited by a areg number of Buddhist pilgrims.
+The Buddhist monastery is believed to be a major seat of learning and a large number of scholarly monks lived in the temple.

 This flourishing religious centre was not only a place to learn only the orthodox Mahavihara school of Buddhism but also various other principals of Buddhism.
 Today the past grandeur of Abhayagiri can be ascertained by studying the tumbled down carved pillars, gigantic Stupas, Image houses, and may other ruined buildings.
 Monasteries were consisting of buildings with many stories and they were decorated with exquisite wood carving, arts, sculptures and precious materials such as gems, gold and silver.

 Abhayagiri was founded by King Vattagamini Abhaya and he reigned from 89 BC to 77 BC.
 When Chinese monk Fa-hsien visited Abhayagiri in 5th century AD to study Buddhism, Abhayagiri was a popular learning centre for Buddhism in the region.

-There had been monasteries, statues, tooth relic of Buddha and there had been as much as 5000 monks in Abhayagiri.
+There had been monasteries, statues, the tooth relic of Buddha and there had been as much as 5000 monks in Abhayagiri.
 Fa-hsien has described Abhayagiri thus “Anuradhapura city is the residence of magistrate, grandees and many foreign merchants; the mansions beautiful and public buildings richly adorned, the streets and highway straight and level and houses for preaching built at every thoroughfare.”

 Abhayagiri was rapidly developed as a seat of learning and has four fellowships by 7th century AD for religious teaching.
 Uttara-malu, Kapara-malu, Mahanetpa-malu and Vahady-malu are the four fellowships.
 Through the excavations, research and epigraphical evidence, archaeologists have been able to identify some of the buildings belongs to these fellowships.
-Abhayagiri monastery was in close contact with other Buddhist religious institution in the island as well as foreign countries such as China, Java and Kashmir.
+Abhayagiri monastery was in close contact with other Buddhist religious institution on the island as well as foreign countries such as China, Java and Kashmir.